CC1358952/cs1302-api-app/meta/DEADLINE.md

 ## Part 1.1: App Description

-This app allows a user to input a current NHL player's name and it returns some basic info about the player and weather metrics for the city where they were born in.
+This app allows a user to input a current NHL player's name and team and it returns some basic info about the player and weather metrics for the city where they were born in.
 The first API is an NHL player/statistic API that returns (in my case) the name, team, position, and city of birth.
 The second is a weather API